luizfilipezs/luizfilipezs/README.md

-I code daily and keep myself updated with the most important news in the programming world.
-As a professional, I use PHP in my daily work and am constantly improving my skills in this language.
+I code daily and keep up to date with the most important news in the world of programming.
+As a professional, I use PHP in my daily work and I am constantly improving my skills in this language.
 Also, I like working with TypeScript and languages that allow me to apply Object Oriented Programming.

 The most important thing about me: everything I do is driven by aesthetics.
 I write short stories, poems and codes guided by this principle.